bmidgley/flamebot/README.md

 * read QR codes with camera to detect position
 * image processing to estimate speed, terrain, find targets
 * IR channel for special targets that are IR bright
-* repeat-n-times state
-* more states for the toolbox
+* more robo states for the toolbox

-More refactoring:

-* simplify goals handling -- one item not array, use the state name, move out of core framework, etc
-* work again on prototype gui, somehow link to the active state machine
-* gui should display current state and useful information about the machine
 * start/stop sounds to indicate state or as an action available on entering
+* write a state machine factory that uses user input and can produce a usable state machine

-If you'd like to try this without the car, run this in your console:
+If you'd like to try this without the car, in the firefox simulator

-nc -l -p 9000

-And change "new BigCar(bot, 500)" to "new BigCar(bot, 500, '127.0.0.1')"
+Change "new BigCar(bot, 500)" to "new Car(bot)"

-Then if you hit the drive button, you should see in your nc output a stream of commands like
+Then if you hit the drive button, you should see in your debug console a stream of commands like drive(0), drive(1), etc.
-$89476$?$39476$?$89476$?$39476$?$89476$?.

 BSD license

-Copyright 2014
+Copyright 2014, 2015

 Brad Midgley